-The service complies with the Code of Health and Disability Consumers' Rights.
-Residents receive services in a manner that considers their dignity, privacy, and independence and facilitates informed choice and informed consent.
+The service complies with Health and Disability Commission Code of Health and Disability Consumers' Rights.
+Residents receive services in a manner that considers their dignity, privacy, and independence as well as facilitating their informed choice and consent.

 Staff receive training in Te Tiriti o Waitangi and cultural safety which is reflected in service delivery.
-Care is provided in a way that focuses on the individual and takes into account values, beliefs, culture, religion, sexual orientation and relationship status.
+Care is provided in a way that focuses on the individual and takes into account values, beliefs, culture, religion, sexual connection and relationship status.